 Load time is also heavily influenced by the size of the image files you upload on your store.
 Compressing and resizing images in order to reduce their file size is crucial to load pages faster.

 After that, you can take an extra step and apply a technique that can save even a few extra milliseconds of waiting for your users: this is when lazy-loading comes into play.

 Also recommended by Google developers, with lazy-loading, you can load images only when your users scroll the page.
 In this way, both perceived and real loading time will improve.
 Lazy-loading is the perfect technique to apply on pages containing a long list of product images.

 With WP Rocket, you can apply page caching and lazy-load your images in just one click.
-Check out our in-depth guides to improve the performance of your website.
+Check out our in-depth guide to speed up your WordPress site.